UniStuttgart-VISUS/megamol/docs/manual.md

 ```
 #### Framebuffer Size

-The actual framebuffer size to use for a screenshot can be set i the following ways:
+The actual framebuffer size to use for a screenshot can be set in the following ways:

 **LUA Project File:**
 `mmSetFramebufferSize(width, height)`
 e.g. mmSetFramebufferSize(100, 100).

 **CLI Option:**
 `--window wxh+x+y`
  e.g. ./megamol.sh --window 100x100 for a window of size 100 x 100 pixels.
  Also see help output: `./megamol.sh -h`